Creckeryop/NOBORU/README.md

 ux0:data/noboru/c.c - saved chapters info
 ux0:data/noboru/settings.ini - application settings
 ```
-You can simply delete `noboru` folder to reset all settings
+You can just delete `noboru` folder to reset all settings
 ## Importing
 So if you want to add your manga to library, you have four ways:
 * You can import folder with images